zschutzman/zschutzman.github.io/_posts/2017-05-22-first-year-first-post.md

 #### 2. ***Statistical Learning Theory***
 {: style="color:#800000;" :}

  The topic of *machine learning* is a hot one these days.
 In general, machine learning is really just applied statistics.
 There are a lot of different algorithms for machine learning and people who use these in applied settings spend a lot of time thinking about which kinds of algorithms are good at their task at hand.
 On the theoretical side, we are often interested in *mathematically proving* limitations and capabilities of machine learning.
-This area deals with questions like *how much data do I need for my model to be 'good'?* As it turns out, there are some kinds of problems that are hard for computers to learn (given current assumptions about the computational complexity of factoring integers).
+This area deals with questions like *how much data do I need for my model to be 'good'?* As it turns out, there are some kinds of problems that are hard for computers to learn (given current assumptions about the computational complexity of problems like factoring integers or graph coloring).

 #### 3. ***Computing for the Social Sciences***
 {: style="color:#800000;" :}